Indoor Air Quality Products and Services for Healthier, More Comfortable Indianapolis Homes

 Recently, indoor air pollution has become an increasing concern in people’s homes.
-People seem to be looking for answers to comfort and health problems related to poor air quality.
-Air pollution isn’t just an outdoor problem.
-The truth is that the air inside your home can be more polluted than the air outside.
-The air inside your home can become polluted by:
+It is now known that indoor air quality plays a role in our health.
+People across the United States and Central Indiana seek information that offers help and answers to comfort and health problems related to poor indoor air quality.
+Air pollution isn’t just an outdoor problem – the truth is, indoor air can contain more pollutants than the fresh air outside.

 - Asbestos from deteriorated building materials